Pioank/pinpoint-journey-events-attribution/README.md

 # pinpoint-journey-events-attribution

+**Prerequisites**
+For this solution to work, you will need to use Amazon Cognito for user management.
+Detailed guide can be found in this repository in PDF format.

 **Background**

 Marketing campaigns come with associated cost.
 Marketers use KPIs to assess their effectiveness and calculate ROI.
 While Pinpoint provides certain metrics such as email open/read, it does not allow marketers to attribute any custom events to Campaigns or Journeys.
 The latter results to a marketing spend without the possibility of ROI calculation and not knowing what works well for customers.